- Developers

 5. Reviewing apps that have successfully integrated geolocation services

-We recommend you review well-known geolocation apps that have successfully integrated geolocation functionality to deliver a location-based service.
-This will provide you with useful ideas.
+We recommend you review well-known geolocation apps that successfully integrate geolocation functionality to deliver a location-based service.
+This will provide you with valuable ideas.

 The following examples are noteworthy: